nwabuezenonso/learning-react_native/myproject/readMe.md

  A view style can not pass down to a text

  OnchangeText atomatically takes in the value of the text field.

  Flat lists differ from scroll view in performance and smaller codes

  keyExtractor is used to figure out the property to use as a Key

- function of state automatically takes in the current state of an item
+ function of state automatically takes in the current state of an item Touchable opacity is a component that allow you to make element touchable.